 We are still receiving numerous queries from practices regarding issues and concerns with PCSE, however, PCSE restructuring in March 2020 led to our Engagement Officer being removed so we no longer have any direct liaison.

-We completely understand your frustration and your concerns and we are currenlty trialling (March 22) a new escalation process with PCSE.
+PCSE now have a new escalation process for LMCs to use.
 However, in order for us to raise and escalate any issue, one of the following situations will need to apply:-

 - The practice/person is experiencing severe financial hardship, OR

 - There is a potential risk to patient safety, OR

 - The Practice/person has been waiting for over 40 days since first raising the issue with PCSE, has a valid CAS number, and has reason to believe that resolution is not imminent.